dredge

 Examples of "dredge" in Sentences

-- The dredge is the most significant relic in the district.
+- The dredge is actually working between the Thetis and the sand.

 Advertisement